Frequently Asked Questions:

 Please note: If you are on the waiting list for multiple lecture sections of a course, and are enrolled into any of those lecture sections, you will be automatically removed from the other lecture section waiting lists.
 Be sure that you are only on the waiting list for lecture sections of the course that fit your schedule and that you want to take.

-Question 8: Can I be enrolled in one lecture section and be on a waiting list for another lecture section of the same course?
+Question 8: Can I be enrolled in one lecture section and be on the waiting list for another section of the same course?

 No. If you are enrolled in a lecture section of a course, and choose to "waitlist" another lecture section of the same course, you will be removed from the lecture section that your were initially enrolled in, along with any associated practical and or tutorial sections, as soon as you confirm that you want to join the waiting list.
 For this reason, it is important that you carefully consider a choice to "waitlist" a meeting section if you are already enrolled in a course.